-As you saw, it is easy to define Linux as an open source, free to use operating system that offers a level of flexibility and adaptability that many people (especially professional developers) find useful, as evinced by its widespread use in many tech fields.
+As you saw, it is easy to define Linux as an open-source, free to use an operating system that offers a level of flexibility and adaptability that many people (especially professional developers) find useful, as evinced by its widespread use in many tech fields.

 It comes in a vast array of distributions that look and behave in various ways.
 While not as prevalent as the most popular operating systems today, it offers a more personalized experience than the competition and can be specialized to serve all sorts of purposes.

 The specifics about Linux have been explained, but one question may have been bugging you since the first word of this guide – what is Linux used for and what is its importance?
 There’s a lot of talk about it, and people eagerly wait to see how it progresses.